FirstKlaas/neobee/documentation/source/getting_started.rst

 Leave the ``firmware_version`` and the ``mac_adress`` entry as they are and adopt all other setting to your needs.
-Most probably, you will not knoe the correct values for the ``scale_factor`` and the ``scale_offset``.
+Most probably, you will not know the correct values for the ``scale_factor`` and the ``scale_offset``.
 We will determine these values in the in the
 :ref:`taring and calibrating the scale <taring-and-calibrating>`